AndrewACodes/CIS350mineSweeper/README.md

 # CIS350mineSweeper

 This MineSweeper project is created for GVSU CIS350 semester project.
-The developers for this project consist of Andrew Arent, Riley Rawlings, and Kaden Wende.
+The developers for this project consist of Andrew Arent, Ryley Rawlings, and Kaden Wende.
 This is a remake of the popular game MineSweeper.

 The game works by uncovering squares that have a chance to contain a bomb.
 If it doesn't contain a bomb, it will reveal the number of bombs adjacent to that uncovered square.
 The goal of the game is to uncover all the the squares leaving only bomb squares left.